ganbuan/CyberNotebook/README.md

 Note: you can use [securityheaders.com](https://securityheaders.io/) to analyse the security headers of any website

 ### HTML Injection
-<i>HTML Injection</i> is a vulnerability that occurs when unfiltered user input is displayed on the page.
+*HTML Injection* is a vulnerability that occurs when unfiltered user input is displayed on the page.
 If a website does not sanitise user input (i.e. filter malicious text input), users can submit HTML or JavaScript code, allowing them to control the page's appearance and functionality.

-<i>Input sanitation</i> is a means to protect a website secure.
+*Input sanitation* is a means to protect a website secure.

 ## JavaScript
-<i>JavaScript (JS)</i> is a scripting language that adds interactive features to websites containing HTML and CSS (e.g. validation, onClick actions, animations, etc).
+*JavaScript (JS)* is a scripting language that adds interactive features to websites containing HTML and CSS (e.g. validation, onClick actions, animations, etc).

 JS is an interpreted language, which means the code is executed directly in a browser without prior compilation.